dgraves4/streaming-07-auction-tracker/README.md

 # streaming-07-auction-tracker

-This project is a real-time auction tracking system using RabbitMQ to stream, process, and analyze bid data.
-It generates synthetic bid messages and processes them to simulate a live auction environment using custom producer and consumer scripts.
+This project is a real-time auction tracking system using RabbitMQ to stream and process bid data.
+It generates synthetic bid messages and processes them to simulate a live auction environment using custom producer and consumer scripts and also incorporates a high-bid email alert system.

 ## Repository Structure